Marathi language: Natural language processing for Marathi

 The HASOC2021 dataset was proposed for conducting a machine learning competition on hate, offensive, and profane content identification in Marathi collocated with Forum for Information Retrieval Evaluation (FIRE 2021).
 The participants of the competition presented 25 solutions based on supervised learning.
 The winning teams used pre-trained language models (XLM-RoBERTa, Language Agnostic BERT Sentence Embeddings (LaBSE)) fine-tuned on the HASOC2021 dataset proposed by the organisers.
 The participants also experimented with the joint use of multilingual data for fine-tuning.

-Corpus Development in Marathi
+Corpus development

-Text Corpus and Corpus Linguistics show how texts, sentences, or words from written or spoken language have changed over time or how they have been used in an organised way.
+Corpus linguistics shows how texts, sentences, or words from written or spoken language have changed over time or how they have been used in an organised way.
 The Volume VII: 'Indo-Aryan Languages (Southern Group) of the 'Linguistic Survey of India' by George Abraham Grierson describes first systematic and structured attempt to create documentation of Marathi language data.